 P&Z members have made positive comments about the outdoor events helping to enliven the central business district.

-“You need these kind of events to bring people in,” said P&Z member Nancy Dickal, adding they might draw people from the newer residential developments on Canal Street (Birmingham condos and Avalon apartments).
+“You need these kind of events to bring people in,” said P&Z member Nancy Dickal.
+She said they might draw people from the newer residential developments on nearby Canal Street — the Birmingham condos and Avalon apartments.